testofthings/toolsaf/README.md

     $ mkdir my_ss
     $ cd my_ss
-    $ python 3.11 -m venv .venv
+    $ python3.12 -m venv .venv
     $ source .venv/bin/activate

 After that, you must [install](Install.md) the framework from _Github_.
 Then you can start working with you security statement using your favorite editor or IDE.
 The framework comes with sample security statements in directory `samples/`.
-The security statements description are in a [Domain Specific Language (DSL)](DSLIntro.md).
+The security statements description are in a [DSL](DSLIntro.md).

 Assuming your security statement is `statement.py`, you execute it as follows: